Pita Ahki: Club career

 On 19 October 2017, Connacht announced the signing of Pita as cover for Bundee Aki who is expected to join the Ireland team for the 2017 Autumn International Series.
 No contract length was specified in the announcement.
-On 3 March 2018, it was announced that Ahki would leave Connacht to join French club Toulouse in the Top 14 from the 2018-19 season.
+On 3 March 2018, it was announced that Ahki would leave Connacht to join French club Toulouse in the Top 14 from the 2018–19 season.

+With Toulouse, he won 3 French Championship titles in 2019, 2021 and 2023, and a European Rugby Champions Cup title in 2021.

-International
+International career

 Ahki played for the Tongan under 20s at the 2011 IRB Junior World Championship.

 Ahki played for New Zealand Under 20 in the 2012 tournament in South Africa.

-He also represented New Zealand Sevens between 2012-2016, winning a Silver Medal at the 2014 Commonwealth Games in Glasgow.
+He also represented New Zealand Sevens between 2012 and 2016, winning a silver medal at the 2014 Commonwealth Games in Glasgow.